mhbeals/scissorsandpaste/Individual MD Entries/1812-08-29_Caledonian Mercury_104.md

-CanadaMontreal, July 4This city has been for a few days past in a state of agitation occasioned by
+CanadaMontreal, July 4This city has been for a few days past in a state of agitation occasioned by
-                    an event which has taken place at Pointe Claire ; and as this matter will be clothed, no doubt, in all the dress of misrepresentatation by our neighbouring enemies, from the information they may receive of it, we consider it a dury, we owe to the community at large in this country, to state the circumstances as they occurred, in a fair, open, and candid manner.
+                    an event which has taken place at Pointe Claire ; and as this matter will be clothed, no doubt, in all the dress of misrepresentatation by our neighbouring enemies, from the information they may receive of it, we consider it a duty, we owe to the community at large in this country, to state the circumstances as they occurred, in a fair, open, and candid manner.
 By the late militia law, 2000 young men are to be drafted from the general militia of the province for three months to be properly trained, and of course, a certain proportion of this number is to be furnished by each particular district.
-Some those drafted from the Parish of Pointe Claire refused to march to Lapraire, for the purpose of joining the divion stationed there ; in consequence of which, Major, Leprohon, belonging to this particular battalion, was sent on Tuesday last, with 22 attendants, to apprehend these refractory persons as deserters.
+Some those drafted from the Parish of Pointe Claire refused to march to Lapraire, for the purpose of joining the division stationed there ; in consequence of which, Major, Leprohon, belonging to this particular battalion, was sent on
+                    Tuesday last, with 22 attendants, to apprehend these refractory persons as deserters.
 They apprehended four with some opposition ; and on their way to town with them, they were followed by a considerable number of persons who rescued one prisoner, and threatened that they would next day proceed to the depot at Lapraire, and bring away by force from thence the young men